Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 1. Run the app in Visual Studio and sign in as a user in your AAD tenant, granting consent when prompted to do so.
 2. In the [Azure management portal](https://manage.windowsazure.com), navigate to your tenant by clicking on Active Directory in the left hand nav and selecting the appropriate tenant.
 3. Click the "Applications" tab, and locate the newly created entry for "WebApp-RoleClaims-DotNet."
 Click on it.
 4. On the following page, click on the "Users" tab.
-Select a user, click the "Assign" button in the bottom tray, and assign the user the "Admin" role.
-This will enable the user to access the "Roles" page in the sample application.
+Select any user, click the "Assign" button in the bottom tray, and assign the user to an Application Role.
+Repeat this process for any users you would like to have access to Tasks in the application.
-5. Sign out of the sample application, and sign back in as the user you've just assigned to the "Admin" role.
+5. Sign out of the sample application and sign back in.

-Explore the application by assigning various users and groups to roles via the "Roles" page.
+Explore the application by assigning various users and groups to roles via Azure Portal.
 Login as users in different roles, and notice the differences in functionality available to each.
-Only Admins have access to the "Roles" page, and each role has different capabilities on the "Tasks" page, as described above.
+Each role has different capabilities on the "Tasks" page, as described above.

 ## How To Run The Sample as a Single Tenant App